Arachne-Chan/Arachne-Chan/README.md

 ### Way Down
 So I won't stop dying, won't stop lying<br />
-If you want, I'll keep on crying<br />
+If You want, I'll keep on crying<br />
-Did you get what you deserve?<br />
+Did You get what you deserve?<br />
-Is this what you always want me for?
+Is this what You always want me for?

 ### Contacts